 The buses used by the Vets. will move to Canada Drive for pick up after the parade.

 6. REGISTRATION:Participation in the Warriors' Day Parade is open to military, para-military marching contingents, military and para-military bands, veterans' contingents and military-themed living history/re-enactor contingents.
 Each participating contingent must be registered at the Registration Tables, located at the west end of Gore Park.
 Please register as early as possible.
-We encourage contingents to register in advance using the Registration Form or On-line at www.thewarriorsdayparade.ca.
+We encourage contingents to register in advance using the printable Registration Form or by using the On-line Registration Form which may be submitted by email.
 Please review the information printed on the form carefully.